Tunisia player 'fakes injury' to end fast

 Again, his teammates ate dates and drank water provided to them by waiting coaching staff.
 That match also ended 2-2.

 Footage of that incident has been shared by a Tunisian football fan account.
+The story has entertained many in the country.

 Pundits in Tunisia were quick to note the timing of the goalkeeper's injuries in the second half of both matches - in the 58th and 49th minutes of play respectively.